tanvirahmed2217/SCOUT-MUSIC/README.md

-# PrimeMusic-Lavalink
+# Scout Music-Lavalink
-LAVALINK BOT MADE BY SHIVA.
+LAVALINK BOT MADE BY Tanvir.

 Fork the Repositry and add your bot token.
 Must turn on intents and run the code.
 Use /play to start playing the songs.